dfelinto/blender-manual/manual/render/output/animation.rst

 .. rubric:: Frame Sequence

-The Frame Sequence is a much more stable approach, where you set your output format to a still format (such as JPG, PNG or a multi-layer format), and click *Animation* to render your scene out to a set of images, where each image is a frame in the sequence.
+The Frame Sequence is a much more stable approach, where you set your output format to a still format (such as JPG, PNG or a multi-layer format).
+Click *Animation* to render your scene out to a set of images, where each image is a frame in the sequence.

 Blender creates a file for each frame of the animation.